 MCC’s Dialysis Technologist Training Program prepares students for the premier dialysis certification: Certified Hemodialysis Technician (CHT) from BONENT.
 Additionally, students are trained in phlebotomy, and prepared for two phlebotomist certification exams.

 Get One Step Ahead

 Beginning your healthcare career can be intimidating, and becoming a phlebotomist seems like a logical first step.
 If you think about your career as a ladder, being a phlebotomist is one of the lower rungs.
 Why not climb a couple of extra rungs up from the start?
 Medical assistant and dialysis technologist are just that extra step.

 Both programs at MCC include a module on phlebotomy, so you can even work as a phlebotomist while you’re still in school.

 Because jobs for medical assistants are so varied, you can easily maneuver from medical assisting into a wide range of further advancements.
 You could go into medical imaging, surgical technology, or lots of other things, and your experience as a medical assistant will make you a much more qualified candidate that employers will love.

 Dialysis techs can also work in a variety of contexts, and gain lots of valuable healthcare experience.
 Dialysis techs can advance into supervising or chief technician positions, and many go on to become nurses or fill other upper-level healthcare positions.

 And you might as well take the extra step now, instead of later.

-We are currently enrolling through June 30 in downtown Chicago for our summer start of our Medical Assisting Program-Diploma.
-We are enrolling for September starts in Chicago, Blue Island and Naperville for medical assisting and our Dialysis Technologist Training Program.
-If you’d like to learn more, call (312) 236-9000, email email@example.com, or fill out our online form today to receive a brochure and more information.
+We are currently enrolling for January and February for our Medical Assisting program and our Dialysis Technologist Training Program for Chicago, Blue Island and Naperville.
+If you’d like to learn more, call (312) 236-9000, email firstname.lastname@example.org, or fill out our online form today to receive a brochure and more information.